selcukemreozer/Data-Getter/README.md

 # data getter
-This project developing for scraping without software.
+This project developing for web scraping without software.
-You need web scraping for your project but you dont know web scraping programming.
+If you need web scraping for your project but you dont know web scraping programmin never be sad.
-Never be sad.
 Because you can web scraping with DATA GETTER.

 # warnings!
 DATA GETTER is development stage yet.
 New features will be added soon.